-I was highly tempted to try using Twitter Lists as my new RSS reader, but I’m not so fond of being able to only see the title and having to click on the links for the actual post that will load with distracting ads.
+I was highly tempted to try using Twitter Lists as my , but I’m not so fond of being able to only see the title and having to click on the links for the actual post that will load with distracting ads.
 If you’re looking for a service that just works and is minimalist without sacrificing features, Google Reader may just be the answer.

 Using The ‘Note In Reader’ Bookmarklet